VorkhlikAS/DDI_2023_private/game/README.md

 4. **Scoring**: Your goal is to survive as long as possible.
 You earn points for every successful dodge and the longer you survive.

-5. **Game Over**: If you get hit by a projectile or beat indicator, it's game over.
-Your final score will be displayed.
+5. **Game Over**: If you get hit by a projectile or beat indicator, the hit counter increases.
+The goal is to get hit the least amount.

 ## Game Features